siran/writing/books/The Physics of Energy Flow/figures/ngc-3198-visible-baryons-and-required-azimuthal-stress.md

 ```

 So the blue curve is also the minimum local transport-speed scale that any admissible `k(R)` profile would have to exceed if this channel accounts for the full galactic excess.
+It is only the azimuthal part of the total stress-tensor accounting, not the whole galactic load by itself.

 Data source:
 - SPARC machine-readable mass models: https://astroweb.case.edu/SPARC/MassModels_Lelli2016c.mrt